ory/hydra/sdk/java/hydra-client-resttemplate/docs/AdminApi.md

 oauth2.setAccessToken("YOUR ACCESS TOKEN");

 AdminApi apiInstance = new AdminApi();
 String token = "token_example"; // String | The string value of the token.
-For access tokens, this is the \"access_token\" value returned from the token endpoint defined in OAuth 2.0 [RFC6749], Section 5.1.
-This endpoint DOES NOT accept refresh tokens for validation.
+For access tokens, this is the \"access_token\" value returned from the token endpoint defined in OAuth 2.0.
+For refresh tokens, this is the \"refresh_token\" value returned.
 String scope = "scope_example"; // String | An optional, space separated list of required scopes.
 If the access token was not granted one of the scopes, the result of active will be false. try {
     OAuth2TokenIntrospection result = apiInstance.introspectOAuth2Token(token, scope);